-Unfortunately Wat Phantao is often overlooked by many visitors.
+Wat Phan Tao is often overlooked by many visitors.

-The main reason for this could be because of the close proximity to the very popular and more well-known Wat Chedi Luang, that is in the background of the picture above.
+The main reason for this could be because of the close proximity to the very popular and more well-known Wat Chedi Luang.

 Or maybe it’s because of all the warning signs that are erected on the grounds of the temple to warn tourists to beware of scammers in the temple.